fledge-power/.github/profile/README.md

 You can also read the project's [WIKI](https://wiki.lfenergy.org/display/FLED/FledgePower) for more information about the design and architecture.

+## SONAR dashboard

+You can check the project's [SONAR dashboard](https://sonarcloud.io/organizations/fledge-power/projects)

 ## CII Best Practices
 [![CII Best Practices](https://bestpractices.coreinfrastructure.org/projects/5969/badge)](https://bestpractices.coreinfrastructure.org/projects/5969)